 Is There Title Loan Relief Assistance?

 If you can’t pay back your title loan, your best option is to find another form of financing.
+Financial help may be available through a credit counselor or nonprofit organizations that specialize in debt relief options.
 Some charities that help with title loans because they are against high-interest-rate loans exist and may be able to help.
 Catholic Charities of Northern Kansas, Upsolve, and Capital Good Fund are a few options.

 The Bottom Line